VirtuosoResearch/ML4RoadSafety/README.md

 - Example code scripts for training and evaluating graph neural networks on our datasets.
 - Detailed documentation on the data collection process using publicly available sources, resulting in 9 million accident records gathered from 8 states across the US.
 [Link](https://dataverse.harvard.edu/privateurl.xhtml?token=add1d658-0e71-4007-9735-7976efb8de5e) to download our processed data files.

-### Quick Start: Package Usage
+### Quick Start

-In the following instructions, we provide a quick overview of how to use our package for analyzing traffic accidents on road networks.
-We describe the usage of our easy-to-use data loaders.
-We prepare a data loader named `TrafficAccidentDataset` that loads the road network as the data format of Pytorch Geometric.
+We provide a quick overview of how to use our package for analyzing traffic accidents on road networks.
+We describe the usage of our easy-to-use data loaders, named `TrafficAccidentDataset` that loads the road network as the data format of Pytorch Geometric.
 Then, we can use a few lines of code with `load_monthly_data(year, month)` to load the accident labels and network features for a particular month.
 Our code automatically download datasets into the `/ml_for_road_safety/data/` folder.
 To run these commands, one can also manually download the zip file for that state from the [data link](https://dataverse.harvard.edu/privateurl.xhtml?token=add1d658-0e71-4007-9735-7976efb8de5e), unzip this file under the `/ml_for_road_safety/data/` folder.

 ```python
 from ml_for_road_safety import TrafficAccidentDataset